 The Bodhisatta was once a carpenter.
-He lived in a village of one thousand carpenter families, and they took deposits for beds, houses, or other things and then didn’t make them.
+He lived in a village of one thousand carpenter families, and they took deposits for beds, houses, and other things and then didn’t make them.
 Because they kept the money, they were constantly harassed by their creditors and decided to find a new place to live.
 They built a ship and sailed away in the middle of the night.

 Eventually they reached an island out in the middle of the sea where rice, sugarcane, coconut, and all manner of fruits grew wild.
 Fearful of demons, seven brave men armed themselves and went to explore the island before the others came ashore.
 As they walked, they heard a man singing and went to find him.
 This castaway, living on the island in pure bliss, went about naked with long hair and a beard, and when the carpenters first saw him they feared he was a goblin and drew their bows.
 The castaway yelled out he was a man, not a goblin, and begged them to spare his life.

 The castaway told them the island was a perfect paradise and nobody needed to work for a living because everything they needed grew wild.
 Life here, he thought, was better than in India.
 The carpenters asked if there was anything to worry about and the castaway told them there was only one danger: The demons who haunted the island hated seeing excrement, so after relieving themselves everybody must always bury their waste.

 The families all took up residence on the island and grew stout and sturdy.
 After a while they began to distill toddy from sugar cane juice and they sang, danced, and played games.
 In their drunken state many people fouled the island by forgetting to bury their excrement.